Chris Wilson Logo

 Recognizing mandates/ or authority is distributed

-Identifying who needs to be involved and what they contribute
+Identifying who needs to be involved and what they might contribute

 What 'hooks' can be offered?
 Potential benefits identified